Thursday, October 10, 2024

 This tree trunk, taken from the battlefield, shows the ferocity of the projectiles that flew between the lines.
 Iron and lead from bullets, shells, and canisters riddled the Chickamauga forest.
 Sections of trees with embedded projectiles were strewn on the battlefield.

-One of the displays in the Claud and Zenada Fuller Collection of American Military Shoulder Arms.
+One of the displays is the Claud and Zenada Fuller Collection of American Military Shoulder Arms.
 This collection of 346 rifles and muskets has weapons from about the 1600s to the beginning of the 20th century and all are in beautiful condition.
 A lot of different muskets and rifles were used in the Civil War, from various arms manufacturers, and the collection appears to have one of every type from every gun maker.

 Springfield Rifle Model 1866 in the middle below.